pascal-roth/thundertorch/source/ML_utils/getting_started/Models.rst

 Evaluation metrics
 ------------------

-It is possible to use different metrices to evaluate the training of the network.
-However, the metrices implemented in pytorch lightning are not available with version 0.7.6 so that the source code has to be copied into the metrics directory of the ML_Utils toolbox.
-As an example this has been made with the “Explained Variance” metric which is included in the LightningFlexMLP network.
-As a consequence of using this metric the training, validation and test setps/ epoch_end functions have to be adjusted.
+It is possible to use different metrics to evaluate the training of the network.
+However, the metrics implemented in pytorch lightning are not available with version 0.7.6 so that the source code has to be copied into the metrics directory of the ML_Utils toolbox.
+As an example, this has been made with the “Explained Variance” metric which is included in the LightningFlexMLP network.
+As a consequence of using this metric the training, validation, and test steps/ epoch_end functions have to be adjusted.